fredhicks/Blades-in-the-Dark/README.md

 ## TODO
 * ADD: full support for Hull playbook
-* Revamp Cohort section: add elite indicator and roll button
+* ADD: roll button for cohorts

 ## Changelog

 ### 0.5
 * Added description field to Factions & Status section
+* Changed type choice for cohorts to a pseudo-select dropdown

 ### 0.4.2
 * Added Georgia to list of header fonts for a better look on Windows